 Keep in mind that market value is determined by what a motivated and qualified buyer is willing to pay for your home, not simply what you feel it should be worth.
 Carefully looking at comparable sales data is very important.
 The last thing you want as a seller is to let “the days on market” become inflated.
 I can tell you with certainty every buyer will ask their Realtor how long has the home been on the market.
 Buyer’s do this because they want to know how much they can negotiate.

-A home that has been on for a long time is inviting lower offers.
+A home that has been on the market for a long time is inviting lower offers.
 Over the years I have met numerous sellers that have explained they want to try a higher price because they have all the time in the world to sell.
 Folks this is totally incorrect thinking.
 In Real Estate time is your enemy NOT your friend.
 The longer it takes to sell your home the fewer dollars you will be putting in your pocket.
 Without question the number one home selling tip that any Realtor should be giving to their client is to price the home properly from day one!

 Neglecting Necessary Home Repairs